Sergio0694/ComputeSharp/README.md

 ## Capturing variables

 If the shader in C# is capturing some local variable, those will be automatically copied over to the GPU, so that the HLSL shader will be able to access them just like you'd expect.
-Just make sure to only capture valid HLSL types: either scalar types (`int`, `uint`, `float`, etc.), known HLSL structs (eg. `Vector3`) or unmanaged custom structs.
+Additionally, **ComputeSharp** can also resolve static fields being used in a shader.
+Of course, the captured variables need to be convertible to valid HLSL types: either scalar types (`int`, `uint`, `float`, etc.) or known HLSL structs (eg. `Vector3`).
+Here is a list of the variable types currently supported by the library:

+✅ Local scalar types: `bool`, `int`, `uint`, `float`, `double`

+✅ Local vector types: `System.Numerics.Vector2`, `Vector3`, `Vector4`

+✅ `static readonly` fields with scalar type

+✅ `static` fields with scalar or vector type

 ## Advanced usage